The Lands

 The Lost Ages

-Sometimes one of the Dragons - purported agents of the divine - would become impatient with the slow and staggering progress of civilization and would rule over a city-state of its own forging.
+Most lived a wild and nomadic life but sometimes one of the Dragons - purported agents of the divine - would become impatient with the slow and staggering progress of civilization and would rule over a city-state of its own forging.
 The Dragon would rule as a sacred monarch but then tire of its work after (say) a century and abandon its charges to rule themselves.
-Such a state would disintegrate once its Dragon had departed but the knack of living in larger and more complex groups became common over time.
-Historians say that the Lost Ages ended with the written declaration of formation of the Empire of Nerina.
+Such a state would disintegrate once its Dragon had departed but the knack of living in larger and more complex groups became more common.

 The Age of Glory